Have the freshest free hiking tips sent to you each month!

 If you inconvenience your hiking partners, don't worry.
-Their turn will come, one way or the other!
+Their turn for inconvenient episodes will come, one way or the other!

 Probiotic supplements that you can chew, swallow, or add to food are an easy way to re-establish, and maintain, a healthy gut environment.

 This is not medical advice, just common sense.

 Pro means in favor of, and biotic means life, so this is a good idea on many levels.